This article discusses the regulation and protection of trademarks in Cyprus.

 Registration of Trademarks in Cyprus

-The Registrar, upon receipt of the application, publishes the Trademark in the Official Gazette of Cyprus for a period of two months, to give an opportunity to people with reasonable grounds to object.
+The Registrar, upon receipt of the application, publishes the Trademark in the Official Gazette of Cyprus for a period of two months, to allow people with reasonable grounds to object.
 When no objection is filed, the Trademark is officially and successfully registered, and the Registrar issues a Certificate of registration, together with a copy of the Trademark.
 If there is an objection, then the process may be longer and is often followed by a Court hearing or Arbitration, between two or more opposing parties.

 - No resemblance to any other registered Trademarks;